 - Reject them or make a job offer after your interviewing process is complete.

 These are your four opportunities to exhibit professionalism and grace.
-You thank your applicants for their interest, and the time they invested in applying, by providing current information about the status of your job at all times.
+You thank your applicants for their interest and the time they invested in applying by providing current information about the status of the job at all times.
 This communication will keep you from having candidates who feel disrespected.